AVISS00039 – External Load Pilot Skill Sets

 Provided by Becker Helicopter Services Pty Ltd – RTO Number 5446 – CRICOS Provider Code 01742J

-The Skill Set is to be undertaken in addition to the Certificate IV in Aviation (Commercial Pilot Helicopter Licence) and targets those pilots who work specifically in the External Load Pilot operational environment.
+This Skill Set is part of the AVI Aviation Training Package and targets those pilots who work specifically in the External Load Pilot operational environment.

 2 weeks: this comprises 2 teaching weeks and 0 weeks of holidays.

 Prior to commencing this course, you need to have:

 - Appropriate helicopter pilot qualifications and experience; and

 - Demonstrated General English Language Proficiency by having:

 – successfully completed a CASA General English Language Proficiency (GELP) Assessment, or